rnistuk/EasySDL2Setup/README.md

 joystick, and graphics.

-SDL2 is my go to library when I need to visualize some functionality but don't want to go to the bother too much set up.
+SDL2 is my go to library when I need to visualize some functionality but don't want to go to the bother of too much set up.

 ## Getting Started